LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [Chief Technology Officer Job Description: What Does a CTO Do?](https://buttercms.com/blog/chief-technology-officer-job-description-what-does-a-cto-do) - by Roger Jin.
 Takeaway: how to put the "chief" in CTO.
 "A great CTO should be ready to delegate, while also being comfortable enough to work on the frontline, coding alongside their fellow developers.
 Furthermore, they will be required to be even more flexible if they’re working in a startup."

+- [How to Identify and Address CTO Smells: Process](https://medium.com/cto-craft/how-to-identify-and-address-cto-smells-process-b9a4265cb9f0) - by Andy Skipper.
+Takeaway: "Smells" include poor hiring, the inability to frame technology challenges against business challenges, a lack of succession planning and/or technical vision and/or belief, insufficient focus on quality, and an inability to manage upwards or sideways.

 ### The VP of Engineering Role

 - [Hire a VP of Engineering](https://a16z.com/2017/05/26/hiring-vp-engineering-why-what/) - by Martin Casado.
 Takeaway: A VPE is responsible for product planning, building the engineering team and culture, ensuring execution, maintaining morale, delivering quality releases on time.